fnalways/terminus-docs/docs/developer/contribute/snowinning/overview.md

 - Facilitating the discovery and connection between any two entities within the network.

 - Allowing for the secure exchange of information between any two entities, leveraging encrypted communication channels and protocols.
-- Enabling transactions and the exchange of value between entities, utilizing technologies such as blockchain and smart contracts to ensure transparency and integrity.
+- Enabling transactions and the exchange of value between entities.

 ---